IVC Filter Injuries and Product Liability Lawsuits

 How IVC Filters Work

 IVC filters are fitted into a person’s vein around the chest area.
-They look like a spider web, and they catch any blood clot before it travels to major organs, causing a blockage and depriving them of oxygen or causing malfunction.
+They are fashioned in the shape of a spider’s web, and they catch any blood clot before it travels to major organs, causing a blockage and depriving them of oxygen or causing malfunction.
 In the beginning, they were used as temporary devices, but manufacturer lobbying made some medical professionals recommend that they be installed into a person’s body on a permanent basis.

 Here are some of the most common IVC filter complications: